 Alla Vedova - 3912, Ramo Cà d’Oro Cannaregio

-Cozy bacaro with its walls covered with brass pans & a menu featuring meatballs & local wines.
+This cozy bacaro features very typical and tasty Venetian cuisine.
+The meatballs and house wine are worth a visit.
 Here each ombra costs two euro, and you can jostle for a place at the marble counter to watch their famous meatballs (six euro) appear fresh every five minutes and disappear within five seconds (hopefully managing in the process to land a couple on your plate).
+You have to be careful as you can easily miss it since it is not on the main road.

 Vino Vero - 2497, Fondamenta della Misericordia Cannaregio